UCL/rsd-engineeringcourse-old/data/fileformats/instructions.md

 Check the tests pass.

 ###3.2 Extra credit: JSON
-Write a fixture, serialiser and parser for JSON using Y.
+Write a fixture, serialiser and parser for JSON using the python `json` module.
 Add tests and check they pass.

 5: Binary formats